arut/nginx-python-module/README.rst

 Nginx Python Module
 *******************

-The module allows using Python at Nginx configuration stage and in runtime.
+The module allows using Python in Nginx both at configuration stage and in runtime.

 Compatibility
 =============

+- nginx version >= 1.11.5 (HTTP-only version can be compiled with 1.11.2)
-- python version supported: 2.7
+- Python version: 2.7
 - tested on recent Linux, FreeBSD and MacOS